elasticio/elasticio.github.io/content/_components/mongodb/actions.md

 1. Select a DB - Database to be found in.
 2. Select a Collection - Collection to be found in.
 3. Select an Emit Behavior: **Emit Individually**, **Emit Batch** or **Fetch All** - Determines how many messages to emit when the number of results is not one.  **Emit Individually** attaches a `groupInfo` to the message (outside the body) which allows the message to be rebuilt.
+4. allowDiskUse - Enables writing to temporary files.
+When set to true, aggregation stages can write data to the _tmp subdirectory in the dbPath directory.
+See [docs](https://docs.mongodb.com/manual/reference/command/aggregate/#std-label-aggregate-cmd-allowDiskUse).

 ### Body